Senarica

-Senarica (in Old Italian: Sinarcho) is a village in the Abruzzo region of central Italy.
-With a population of fewer than 300 people, it is a frazione of the comune of Crognaleto.
-The Vomano River flows nearby and the village is visible on a spur overlooking the gorge of the river.
+Senarica (in Old Italian: Sinarcho) is a frazione (hamlet or village) of the comune (municipality) of Crognaleto, located along the Italian state road Strada statale 80 del Gran Sasso d'Italia (SS 80), west of Teramo City, in the Province of Teramo, in the Abruzzo region of central Italy.
+It has a population of fewer than 300 people.
+The Vomano River flows nearby and the village stands prominently on a spur overlooking the gorges of the river.

-It is west of Teramo City, in the Province of Teramo.

 History

+The settlement of Senarica, formerly known as Sinarcho, dates back to the pre-Romanesque period.
+Located near a route that, according to some studies, has been identified with the Via Caecilia, which from Rome passed through Amiternum and crossed the Apennines to reach Atri near the Port of Cerrano, it formed part in the medieval period of the territory of Poggio Ramonte from Angevin times onward.

 A local legend holds that Senàrica and the neighbouring village Poggio Umbricchio became independent in circa 1343, when Queen Joanna I of Naples granted the area independence because of the inhabitants' fierce opposition against the enemy troops of Milan under Lord Luchino I Visconti's relative Ambrogio Visconti.
 Impressed by the splendor of the dogal Republic of Venice, Senàrica rulers adopted a similar republican government, with an elected doge as head of state.

+The locality begins to appear in archival sources only from the early 16th century, closely linked to the territory held by the lords of the same name, who dominated the area from the mid-14th century together with Poggio Umbricchio in the upper Vomano Valley.
+Their domain extended, even after part of it was ceded to Fano Adriano, from the borders with Montorio and Roseto to the slopes of the Teramo side of the Gran Sasso d'Italia.

 The king of Naples Ferdinand IV did not believe in the existence of the independent republic and sent some officials to Senàrica for investigation.
 Driven by Prime Minister Bernardo Tanucci, he ordered its annexation in 1797.